ibm-cloud-docs/CDN/basic-functions.md

 If you created a CDN with HTTPS DV SAN certificate, additional steps might be needed to verify your domain and can be found in [Completing Domain Control Validation for HTTPS](/docs/CDN?topic=CDN-completing-domain-control-validation-for-https-with-dv-san).

-**Step 1:**

-After you've ordered a CDN, you must configure the **CNAME** with your DNS provider.
+1. After you've ordered a CDN, you must configure the **CNAME** with your DNS provider.
 Most DNS providers can give you instructions on setting or changing the CNAME.

-   * During this time, your CDN's status shows as **CNAME configuration required**.
+   During this time, your CDN's status shows as **CNAME configuration required**.
 Check with your DNS provider to find out when the changes become active.

    If your domain is already serving traffic, and you want to verify CDN before changing the DNS record, refer to [Verify CDN before pointing domain to IBM CNAME](/docs/CDN?topic=CDN-verify-cdn-before-pointing-domain-to-ibm-cname).
 {: note}

-**Step 2:**

-Anytime after you've configured the CNAME with your DNS provider, you can check the status by selecting **Get Status** from the overflow menu to the right of the CDN's status.
+2. Any time after you've configured the CNAME with your DNS provider, you can check the status by selecting **Get Status** from the overflow menu to the right of the CDN's status.

   ![CNAME getStatus](images/cname-getstatus.png)

-**Step 3:**

-When the CNAME chaining is complete, selecting **Get Status** changes the status to *RUNNING*, and the CDN is ready to use.
+3. When the CNAME chaining is complete, selecting **Get Status** changes the status to *RUNNING*, and the CDN is ready to use.

    Congratulations!
 Your CDN is now running.
 From here, the [Manage your CDN](/docs/CDN?topic=CDN-manage-your-cdn#manage-your-cdn) page has additional information on configuring options, such as [Time to Live](/docs/CDN?topic=CDN-manage-your-cdn#setting-content-caching-time-using-time-to-live), [Purging Cached Content](/docs/CDN?topic=CDN-manage-your-cdn#purging-cached-content), and [Adding Origin Path details](/docs/CDN?topic=CDN-manage-your-cdn#adding-origin-path-details).

 ## Starting CDN
 {: #starting-cdn}